basedlsg/Orange-ID-Template/README.md

 ### Complete Example Prompt (Web App)

 ```
 I want to build a to-do list application using the Orange Auth Template.
-I'm a Core Replit user.

 My app should have:
 - Task creation with title, description, due date, and priority